USS Stewart (DE-238): Reserve status and decommissioning

 She retransited the canal on 22 September and made Philadelphia on the 27th.
 One month later, Stewart reported for duty to the Atlantic Reserve Fleet at Philadelphia.
 Stewart was placed out of commission, in reserve, in January 1947 at Green Cove Springs, Florida.
 Stewart changed berthing areas three times between 1947 and 1969—first to Charleston in 1958, then to Norfolk in 1959, and finally to Orange, Texas in 1969.
 In 1972, the destroyer escort underwent inspection and survey and was found to be unfit for further naval service.
 Consequently, her name was struck from the Navy list on 1 October 1972.

 Museum ship

 On 25 June 1974, Stewart and the Gato-class submarine Cavalla were donated by the U.S. Navy to the city of Galveston for use as part of the American Undersea Warfare Center at Seawolf Park.
-The municipal park is a memorial to the Texans who died in World War II and is located on Pelican Island.
+The municipal park is a memorial to the loss of USS Seawolf, SS-197 and Texans who died in World War II.
+The park is located on Pelican Island.
 Both vessels were placed, in their entirety, on land overlooking the city.
+In April 2024, Stewart underwent new painting to show her as the USS Samuel B. Roberts would have appeared during WW2.